yusefmosiah/choir-scales/docs/ProofOfText.md

 Content Creators and Citing Authors: Earn tokens for their contributions, encouraging original and well-referenced content.

-Editors: Motivated to propose meaningful edits that enhance content quality, as successful edits can accrue tokens to the content and confer veto power.
+Editors: Motivated to propose meaningful edits that enhance content quality, as successful edits can accrue tokens to the content and confer co-authorship status.

 Rejecting Authors: Rewarded for rejecting low-quality or inappropriate edits, incentivizing vigilance in content curation.